-Romana and Hardin think they’ve cracked it, but when they leave the lab, the experiment explodes.
+Romana and Hardin think they’ve cracked it, but as soon as they leave the lab, the experiment explodes.

-Sue: First rule of science: wait until the experiment is over before you publish your work.
+Sue: First rule of science: wait until your experiment is over before you publish the results.

-The Argolins decide to test Romana’s breakthrough on the Doctor.
+The Argolins test Romana’s breakthrough on the Doctor.

 Sue: I knew it!

 Sue: So Romana kills K9 and the Doctor?
 I’m not sure how I feel about that.
 I still like her, though.
-Isn’t that strange?
+Isn’t that weird?

-When the Doctor enters the generator, Sue is on the edge of her seat.
-Romana tries to stop the procedure but it’s too late.
-She opens the door.
+Romana tries to halt the procedure, but it’s too late.
+She opens the door and…

-Sue: That’s not Peter Davison.
+Sue: That isn’t Peter Davison!
 That’s ****ing Gandalf!
 And he’s looking down the camera lens again.
 Dock his pay!

-Sue: The new music is beginning to grow on me.
+Sue: The new music is growing on me.

 Me: What took you so long?

 Sue: It’s very confident.
-The old version of the theme music was scary.
-This is much more exciting.
-If only the story could live up to the theme music.
+The old version of the theme music was scary, this is more exciting.
+If only this story lived up to that.

 The Doctor has aged hundreds of years.

-Incredibly, Sue believes that the change is permanent.
+Incredibly, Sue believes this change could be permanent.

 Sue: Does he stay like this until he becomes Peter Davison?
-It’s as if we’ve got William Hartnell back again.
+It feels like we’ve got William Hartnell back again.

-Sue: Regenerate, then!
-You can do it any time you feel like it.
+Sue: Regenerate then!
+You can do it any time you want.
 Romana will show you how.
 Just close your eyes, concentrate really hard, and look like Peter Davison!

 Sue can’t take her eyes off the plastic mannequins.

-Sue: I don’t understand what the plastic people have to do with this.
+Sue: I don’t understand what the plastic people have to do with anything.

 Sue: So what are they?